There are several tests that one can undergo when pregnancy to ensure the health of the surrogate mother and the health of the baby

-Intended parents usually ask if they need to request their surrogate to get an amniocentesis if Preimplantation Genetic Screening (PGS) has been done.
+Intended parents usually ask if they need to request their surrogate gets an amniocentesis if Preimplantation Genetic Screening (PGS) has been done.

-The risk of chromosome anomalies (such as Down syndrome) increases with the age of the genetic mother (or egg donor), so typically using a young egg donors the risk is already quite low, and with adding a normal nuchal result, the risks are even lower, typically less than 1:10,000.
-Nevertheless, before making your decision you need to know that PGS is a tool to reduce risk, not eliminate it.
+The risk of chromosomal anomalies (such as Down syndrome) increases with the age of the genetic mother (or egg donor).
+Typically, using a young egg donor, the risk is already quite low, and with adding a normal nuchal result, the risks are even lower, typically less than 1:10,000.
+Nevertheless, before making your decision, you need to know that PGS is a tool to reduce risk, not eliminate it.
 The scientific literature reports accuracy as high as 98%.
-Under clinical conditions, accuracy could be as lower for random chromosome abnormalities, so in general, it´s recommend follow-up prenatal testing to confirm these findings; what options do you have?
+Under clinical conditions, accuracy could be lower for random chromosome abnormalities.
+In general, it´s recommended that you should follow up prenatal testing to confirm these findings; what options do you have?

-In the last years a new family of tests has been developed: the cell-free DNA tests or non-invasive prenatal screening and commercially known as Harmony, MaterniT21, Verify, Panorama, and others.
-In general these tests can not only detect over 99% case of Down syndrome with a false positive rate of less than 1%.
-Please note that some of those tests cannot be used in a pregnancy where there is an egg donor involved.
+In the last years, a new family of tests has been developed: the cell-free DNA tests or non-invasive prenatal screening and commercially known as Harmony, MaterniT21, Verify, Panorama, and others.
+In general these tests cannot only detect over 99% cases of Down syndrome with a false positive rate of less than 1%.
+Please, note that some of those tests cannot be used in a pregnancy where an egg donor is involved.

-Whether you decide to become a surrogate or as intended parent you wish to find surrogate mother, before you match you should ensure you have an in-deep discussion and determine the medical and/or social circumstances under which both parties would agree to reduce or terminate a pregnancy.
-It´s important to have an honest discussion between surrogate and IPs about their feelings on invasive diagnostics test (like amniocentesis), selective reduction or abortion and ensure that you are on the same page.
-Other points to remember for your discussion:
+Whether you decide to become a surrogate or an intended parent, you wish to find a surrogate mother, before you match you should ensure you have an in-depth discussion and determine the medical and/or social circumstances under which both parties would agree to reduce or terminate a pregnancy.

-How would you feel if your surrogate has an abnormal ultrasound finding and refuses an amniocentesis?
-What happens if your surrogate would refuse to have an invasive test and the baby does have Down syndrome or some other anomaly? are you willing to accept the pregnancy outcome regardless?
-Normally if screening tests or ultrasound shows an increased risk of chromosome anomaly, an amniocentesis is indicate, however some Intended Parents refuse amniocentesis because they would choose to keep the child regardless of the result… this is a complex decision and it’s important you.
+Normally, if screening tests or ultrasound shows an increased risk of chromosome anomaly, an amniocentesis is indicated, however some Intended Parents refuse amniocentesis because they would choose to keep the child regardless of the result… this is a complex decision and it’s important for you to know this.